PrashantMohta/ModdingDocs/index.md

 > Please note that this documentation is being written with the latest patch of the game in mind, for older patches you can refer to the documentation at [radiance.host](https://radiance.host/apidocs/Getting-Started.html)

 ## Introduction:
 Hollow Knight (patch 1.5.x.x onwards) is a game built with Unity 2020.2.2 and C# (.NET Framework 4.7.2), this means that a mod in the context of hollow knight is a `dll` or a Dynamic-Link Library that allows players to modify the behavior of the game, fix issues or add new features.
-This is achieved with the help of a Modding Api that handles the loading of mods and giving us ways of injecting ourv own code in the middle of normal logic.
+This is achieved with the help of a Modding Api that handles the loading of mods and giving us ways of injecting our own code in the middle of normal logic.

 The [Hollow Knight Modding Api](https://github.com/hk-modding/api) is based on [MonoMod](https://github.com/MonoMod/MonoMod), a General purpose .NET assembly modding "basework".